shayzimm/ca-portfolio-t1a2/README.md

 ## Purpose

-The primary purpose of this portfolio is to effectively present my technical projects and contributions, highlighting my expertise in web development.
+The primary purpose of this portfolio is to effectively present my projects and contributions.
 It aims to attract professional opportunities and serve as a resume that showcases my background and experience.

 ## Functionality / Features

 - **Project Showcase:** Each project has its own project card with a link to the deployed site or github repository.
 - **Responsive Design:** Ensures that the website is accessible and visually appealing on any device, from desktops to mobile phones.
 This is in progress.
 - **Contact Form:** Allows visitors to easily reach out to me, enhancing professional connectivity.
 - **Accessibility Features:** Includes keyboard navigation and screen reader support to ensure the website is usable for people with disabilities.
 In progress.

 ## Screenshots